farag2/Sophia-Script-for-Windows/Wrapper/README.md

 * `Sophia Script Wrapper.exe`: The GUI program.
 * `config.json`: JSON that contains the options (function names), Sophia preset and Windows Default preset.
 LTSC version.
 * `tooltip.json`: ToolTips in JSON format.
-Currently just 2 languages EN and RU translations.
+Currently just 3 languages EN, RU and DE translations.
 * `ui.json`: UI in JSON format.
-Currently just 2 languages EN and RU translations.
+Currently just 3 languages EN, RU and DE translations.

 ### Please help with translations for UI and ToolTips for the community to use.
 Currently in JSON format.